fmotalleb/db-sidecar/README.md

 The sidecar container runs a cron job that periodically backs up the database.
 The backup command is generated based on the environment variables provided to the container.

+## Work In Progress

+Currently creating backup is done.
+Dependencies for remote file upload are installed (rclone/rsync) and will have their own config flags so user wont need any scripting. for now if you want to upload files to somewhere else you can set a `CRON_ON_SUCCESS` command to publish the backup files

 ## Configuration

 The sidecar is configured using environment variables.
 The following variables are available: